photojenic/jrp/README.md

 3. Create a contact form with a functional submit button that sends the data to my email

 ## Credits
-Here are a few resources that I would like to give credit to in helping me creating my final project:
+Here are a few resources that I would like to give credit to in helping me develop my final project:

 * My GA instructors: Ben, Paula, and Steven.
 Thank you so much for your lessons, guidance/advice, assistance, and patience!
 * A few of my fellow GA course mates: EJ, Liz, and Nick.
 Thank you for your support, friendships, peer reviews and laughing moments!